In Your Community » King » Construction Projects »

 Puget Sound Energy natural gas public improvement project

-- In coordination with the Seattle First Hill Streetcar Project, PSE is working to relocate a segment of existing 2-inch natural gas line along S Jackson Street between Second and Third avenues (see map).
-Work will entail open trenching of the roadway, relocating the existing natural gas pipeline out of the pathway of the streetcar tracks along South Jackson Street, working with adjacent natural gas customers to relocate service lines to their property, and site restoration.
-This work began on April 1, 2013 and is expected to be completed by April 21, 2013.
+- In coordination with the Seattle First Hill Streetcar Project, PSE relocated a segment of existing 2-inch natural gas line along S Jackson Street between Second and Third avenues (see map).
+This work was completed in April 2013

-In conjunction with Washington State Department of Transportation’s Alaskan Way Viaduct project and several other Seattle-area transportation projects, Puget Sound Energy plans to relocate, reconfigure and otherwise protect segments of the existing natural gas pipeline in areas of downtown Seattle to ensure continued public safety and customer reliability.
+In conjunction with Washington State Department of Transportation’s (WSDOT) Alaskan Way Viaduct Replacement Program and several other Seattle-area transportation projects, Puget Sound Energy plans to relocate, reconfigure and otherwise protect segments of the existing natural gas pipeline in areas of downtown Seattle to ensure continued public safety and customer reliability.
+On July 30, 2013, boring of the new SR 99 tunnel began.

-The Alaskan Way Viaduct, Elliott Bay Seawall and waterfront redevelopment projects are collectively the largest set of associated projects to take place in the Puget Sound region in several decades.
+The Alaskan Way Viaduct Replacement Program, Elliott Bay Seawall Project and Waterfront Seattle Project are collectively the largest set of associated projects to take place in the Puget Sound region in several decades.
 Additionally, there are six other Seattle-area transportation projects planned to take place over the next five years; many of these projects require relocation of utilities, including PSE’s natural gas system.
 These projects are driven by the City of Seattle, Sound Transit, Washington State Department of Transportation, the Port of Seattle and the U.S. Army Corps of Engineers.

-For information on the Alaskan Way Viaduct project please visit these Web sites:
+For information on the Alaskan Way Viaduct Replacement Program please visit these Web sites:

 Washington State Department of Transportation